Museums

 Common Questions

-Archivers.ai generates draft metadata aligned to SPECTRUM procedures, covering the key fields for object entry, cataloguing, and location tracking.
-It is not a full collections management system — it is a processing and review layer that produces standards-aligned records you can export into your CMS.
+Archivers.ai generates draft metadata aligned to Spectrum procedures, covering the key fields for object entry, cataloguing, and location tracking, and exports Spectrum CSV on every paid plan.
+It is not a full collections management system — it is a cataloguing and review layer that produces standards-aligned records you can export into your CMS.

 Can I import records into our existing collections management system?

 Yes.
-Archivers.ai exports in CSV, EAD3, Dublin Core, and SPECTRUM-aligned records.
-These are standard formats used by most museum CMS platforms.
-CSV is the most universal — you can map columns to your system’s fields during import, and we can configure export profiles for Axiell, Modes, Adlib, and Mimsy as part of institutional onboarding.
+Archivers.ai exports Spectrum CSV, plain CSV, EAD3, and Dublin Core — standard formats accepted by most museum CMS platforms, including Axiell, Modes, Adlib, and Mimsy.
+CSV is the most universal: you can map columns to your system’s fields during import.

 Does it handle 3D objects or only flat documents?